HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 and the corresponding libraries are hosted separately.
 For HSA Runtime headers and libraries, see: https://github.com/HSAFoundation/HSA-Runtime-AMD.
 For HSA KMT library, see: https://github.com/HSAFoundation/HSA-Drivers-Linux-AMD.
 See libhsakmt directory.
 - As a result of above, there are changes in the instructions of how to build and run OKRA Squares sample.
-- Environment variable: OKRA_DISABLE_FIX_HSAIL.
+- Environment variable: OKRA\_DISABLE\_FIX\_HSAIL.
 HSA Programmer's Reference Manual 1.0P specification has been released recently.
 Refer to https://github.com/HSAFoundation/HSA-docs-AMD/wiki for documentation.
 However, all users of OKRA have not upgraded their code generation to 1.0P HSAIL.
-That is, some customers may still be using 0.95 spec.
+That is, some customers are still generating 0.95 HSAIL.
 For those customers who do not yet generate 1.0P instructions (which is the majority today), OKRA fixes the hsail instructions to match up to 1.0P instructions.
 Note that, this is not a universal fix for all possible instructions.
 This has been done only for a known set of tests from what we have seen before from our customers (see known issues).
-But, if the OKRA user is already generating 1.0P HSAIL instructions then, they should disable OKRA from doing any fixup.
-They can do so by setting environment variable OKRA_DISABLE_FIX_HSAIL=1
+But, if the OKRA user is already generating 1.0P HSAIL instructions, then they should disable OKRA from doing any fixup.
+They can do so by setting environment variable OKRA\_DISABLE\_FIX\_HSAIL=1

 ### Downloading OKRA and its binaries:
 There are two ways of doing this.